taiwaneer-group/ml-docker-python/README.md

 `docker exec -it ml-container /bin/bash`

-to go to the folder in the container.
+it will go to the folder in the container and your works will still be there.

 Any files you change in the host will immediately reflect in the container.

-More details will be added.
+More details will be added in the future.